Sentencing Commonwealth offenders

 Taking other offences into account: ss 16A(2)(b) and 16BA

 Section 16A(2)(b) allows any other offences (as required or permitted) to be taken into account at sentencing.
-Similarly, s 16BA allows the court, when a person is convicted of federal offences, to take into account other federal offences (including indictable offences where the court has jurisdiction) in respect of which the offender admits guilt.
-The offender does not have to be “convicted” of the additional federal offences for them to be taken into account.
-This provision, and the process, is similar to s 33(2) Crimes (Sentencing Procedure) Act 1999 (NSW): see [13-200].
+The offence is listed in a schedule, pursuant to s 16BA which allows the court, when a person is convicted of federal offences, to take into account other federal offences (including indictable offences where the court has jurisdiction) in respect of which the offender admits guilt.
+The federal offender does not have to be “convicted” of the additional federal offences for them to be taken into account.
+This provision, and the process, is similar to s 33(2) Crimes (Sentencing Procedure) Act 1999 (NSW): see [13-200] The statutory requirements.
+However, federal offences cannot be taken into account on a State Form 1 and may only be taken into account in relation to another federal offence using the s 16BA procedure.
+Similarly, State offences cannot be listed in a s 16BA schedule: see discussion in Ilic v R [2020] NSWCCA 300 and Hildebrand v R [2021] NSWCCA 9.

 A document, found at Form 1, Sch 3 Crimes Regulations 1990 (Cth), listing the additional federal offences the person “is believed to have committed” is filed in court: s 16BA(1)(a)-(b).
 The Form 1 must be signed by the prosecutor and the offender: s 16BA(1)(c).